 MS07-017 addresses seven vulnerabilities in Microsoft Windows.
 The most noteworthy of these vulnerabilities is the Windows Animated Cursor Remote Code Execution Vulnerability (CVE-2007-0038).
 On March 28 we learned through a Microsoft Security Response Alliance (MSRA) partner that this vulnerability was being used in an attack.
 We mobilized our Software Security Incident Response Process (SSIRP) as soon as we got the report and worked through the night to investigate and publish Microsoft Security Advisory 935423.

 This vulnerability had been responsibly reported to us by a security researcher in late December 2006 and had been under investigation with a security update under development.
 At the time of the attack, that update was planned for release as part of our April 2007 monthly security bulletin release.
+The update under development addressed this vulnerability as well as six other vulnerabilities.

 Based on the risk to customers from the attack, we evaluated our options and determined that the best way to protect customers was to expedite the final testing of the planned update and release it early.
 We worked on final testing through the weekend to ensure the security update met the level of quality appropriate to be released out of band on Tuesday April 3.
 Sunday evening, April 1, we posted a special edition of the Microsoft advance notification and noted on the MSRC blog that we would be releasing the update for this issue early.